 Preparatory Course for Test of English as A Foreign Language (TOEFL)

 The Test of English as a Foreign Language (TOEFL) measures the ability of non-native speakers of English to use and understand American English at university level.
 It measures English language proficiency in reading, listening, and writing.
 It is used by universities in the United States, Canada and a number of other countries.
-Polytechnics and universities in Singapore also use the TOEFL as an English language entrance test for international students.
-In addition, many government agencies, scholarship programs, and licensing/certification agencies use TOEFL scores to evaluate one's English proficiency.
+A number of government agencies, scholarship programs, and licensing/certification agencies use TOEFL scores to evaluate one's English proficiency.

 The TOEFL Examination

-The TOEFL iBT® test, administered via the Internet, is an important part of your journey to study in an English-speaking country.
-The TOEFL iBT test measures your ability to use and understand English at the university level.
-It also evaluates how well you combine your listening, reading, speaking and writing skills to perform academic tasks.
+The TOEFL iBT® test, administered via the Internet, measures a student's ability to use and understand English at the university level.
+It also evaluates how well one is able to combine listening, reading, speaking and writing skills to perform academic tasks.

-- Students will familiarize themselves with listening exercises using excerpts from academic lectures and conversations about campus situations.
+- Students will familiarize themselves with listening exercises using excerpts from academic lectures and real life conversations.

-- Skills include identifying the main idea, recognizing a speaker's purpose, classifying items into categories and identifying a sequence of events.
+- Skills include identifying the main ideas, recognizing a speaker's purpose, classifying items into categories and identifying a sequence of events.

 - Students will have reading exercises which require an understanding of academic passages written in English.